gravityview/Featured-Entries/readme.txt

 == Changelog ==

+= develop =

+* Fixed: Move featured to top issues with search, paging.

 = 2.0.3 on November 30, 2018 =

 * Fixed: Single entry shows "You are not allowed to view this content" notice when the "Move featured entries to top" setting is checked